Why interference phenomena do not capture the essence of quantum theory: Introduction

-The arguments presented herein emphasize a broader lesson, also argued for in Refs.~\cite{Spekkens2007,Spekkens2016,SpekkensPirsaTalk}---that {\em interpretational claims should be supported by mathematically rigorous no-go theorems}.
+The broader lesson, \blk also argued for in Refs.~\cite{Spekkens2007,Spekkens2016,SpekkensPirsaTalk}, is that {\em interpretational claims should be supported by mathematically rigorous no-go theorems}.
 One should not be credulous of statements that a given operational phenomenology implies some interpretational claim {\em unless} the statement is backed up by a rigorous no-go theorem {\em proving} the implication (typically against the backdrop of additional assumptions).

 Any such theorem must begin, therefore, with a careful consideration of how to mathematically formulate any given interpretational thesis and its negation, and then proceed to demonstrate that the two alternatives have distinct consequences for the operational phenomena that can be observed.
 This is a high bar, but it is the one to which quantum foundations research should be held.